jpecht/musicbee-xml-scripts/README.md

 ### Other notes
 alec.tron from the MusicBee forum already made an [iTunes XML parser](https://getmusicbee.com/forum/index.php?topic=25608.0) like this, but it did not support viewing the songs of a playlist folder in Traktor.
 So, this tool reverse engineers that solution and adds to it.

+## Track Suggestion
+This script suggests a list of tracks to play next based on the track you provide.

+### How to use it
+1. Run `python suggest_track.py "name of song name and artist"`